Here are 6 nutrition beliefs I’ve personally changed my mind about and what I believe now.

 - Research showing strain-specific effects

-- The importance of addressing root cause vs. layering supplements
+- The importance of addressing the whole picture vs. layering supplements

 4. “Meal Timing Doesn’t Matter”